BibiUSA/BibiUSA/README.md

 - TAKE A LOOK AT MY PORTFOLIO HERE: https://bibiusa.github.io/Portfolio/

-- I am currently attending Foothill College in pursuit of an associates degree in Computer Science and plan on trasnferring to a Masters program soon.
+- I am currently attending Foothill College in pursuit of an associates degree in Computer Science and plan on transferring to a Masters program soon.

 - 👀 I’m interested in web and mobile development.
 I really enjoy both the front end and back end development.
 I plan on developing my skills in these.
 -